unm-historiography/metahistory/essays/thematic/women-gender/the-study-of-witches.md

 [^4]: From Macro- to Microhistory: The History or Everyday Life

 [^6]: a general consensus from Whitney, Uszkalo, and Barstow

+[^7]: International Trends: The Witch “She”/The Historian “He” pg 78

+[^8]: International Trends: The Witch “She”/The Historian “He” pg.
+79

+[^9]: On Studying Witchcraft as Women’s History p.
+12

+[^10]: Traditions and Trajectories in the Historiography of European Witch Hunting p.
+78-79

+[^12]: Traditions and Trajectories in the Historiography of European Witch Hunting p.
+78-79

+[^13]: International Trends: The Witch “She”/The Historian “He” pg 78

+[^11]: Traditions and Trajectories in the Historiography of European Witch Hunting p.
+78-79

 {% include figure.html
   class="img-right"